GenericMappingTools/pygmt/examples/projections/table/README.txt

 ----------------

 PyGMT offers 31 map projections.
 These are specified using the ``projection`` argument.
 The projection codes for the projection styles are shown below.
+Upper case arguments set *map width* and lower case arguments set *map scale*.

 ..
 Substitution definitions:
 .. |lon0| replace:: lon\ :sub:`0`